ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Marco:  Why?
 This part is not even strictly ACE anymore.
 Also, the Client knows what kind of response to expect, since it is contacted a specific resource on the KDC in the first place.
 -->

 The KDC verifies the access token and, if verification succeeds, sends a Key Distribution success Response to the Client.
 This corresponds to a 2.01 Created message.
-The payload of this response is a CBOR map containing an OSCORE_Security_Context as defined in Section 3.2.1. of {{I-D.ietf-ace-oscore-profile}}, which MUST contain the following fields:
+The payload of this response is a CBOR map, which MUST contain a 'cnf' parameter, with value an OSCORE_Security_Context as defined in Section 3.2.1. of {{I-D.ietf-ace-oscore-profile}}, which MUST contain the following fields:

   - 'ms'